 Sports & entertainment PR blog

-We discuss key issues in sport and entertainment PR, meet communicators getting rich stories told, and share insights from clients around the globe.
+We discuss key PR issues in sports and entertainment, meet communicators getting rich stories told, and share insights from clients around the globe.

 PR managers in pro sport have faced a tough choice until recently.